bswkim/cse15l-lab-reports/lab-report3.md

 ### This option inverts the matching.
 That is, it selects all lines that do not match the given pattern.
 ---
 ### Example 1:
-This will search for all lines that do not contain the word "is" in all text files inside the "plos" folder and print them.
+This will search for all lines that do not contain the word "is" in all text files inside the pmed.0010069.txt file and print them.
 ```
 grep -v "is" technical/plos/pmed.0010069.txt